isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-sms-dr-amy-khor.md

 ---

 #### SPEECH BY DR AMY KHOR, SENIOR MINISTER OF STATE FOR SUSTAINABILITY AND THE ENVIRONMENT, MSE COS DEBATES, 7 MAR 2022

+**Building An SG Clean Singapore, And Safeguard Our Hawker Culture**

 **INTRODUCTION**